gabalafou/map-jupyterlab-frontend-components/second-draft.md

 #### Steps to mount:

-To make this concrete, we will follow the #### Steps to mount the "File" menu item.
+To make this concrete, we will follow the steps to mount the "File" menu item.

 1. [Provide the "File" menu item label](https://github.com/jupyterlab/jupyterlab/blob/v4.0.0a18/packages/mainmenu-extension/schema/plugin.json#L8)